How do I use this finder?

 Research at Berkeley is undertaken within several types of organizations—academic departments, institutes and centers, museums, and field stations.

-- In addition, Berkeley manages a number of biological field stations.
+UC Berkeley also manages a number of biological field stations.
 Most are in remote locations within California ideal for the study of ecosystems, botany, zoology, and forestry.

 For information about research activities within an academic department, go directly to that department's webpage from this list of departments.
-For information regarding institutes, centers, museums, and field stations, use the drop down lists below to filter by field of research and type of research unit.
-A list for research centers and institutes by subject area is available here.
+For information regarding institutes, centers, museums, and field stations, use the drop down lists above to filter by field of research and type of research unit.
+You can also use a keyword search.
+Also see this list of research centers and institutes by subject area.

 To provide a new unit profile or update an existing profile, please send an e-mail to email@example.com.